-Overview of Project/Topic (i.e., Short Abstract) Introduction and Statement of the Problem Literature Review, Background Information section I Hypotheses (clearly defined) Description of variables, model, and method(s) used Theoretical justification of the Model/Analysis General description of the data used in the analysis Summary table(s) highlighting the pertinent results II Interpretation and Summary of Results Discussion of Relevant Findings Conclusions Implications and Directions for Future Research III Statistical Appendix (computer-generated output or other suppo rting material)

-Note that section IV materials do not count as pages of text.
+Overview of Project/Topic (i.e., Short Abstract) Introduction and Statement of the Problem Literature Review, Background Information section I Hypotheses (clearly defined) Description of variables, model, and method(s) used Theoretical justification of the Model/Analysis Description of the Data used in the analysis Summary table(s) highlighting the pertinent results II Interpretation and Summary of Results Discussion of Relevant Findings Conclusions Implications and Directions for Future Research III Statistical Appendix (computer-generated output or other supp including Programming Code oorting material Literature cited page(s) / Bibliography / References IV Note that section IV materials do not count as pages of text.

-Term Papers/Projects/Final Reports, Powerpoint summaries, and Lab write-ups WILL NOT be accepted via e-mail.
+Term Papers/Projects/Final Reports, Power-point summaries, and Lab write-ups WILL NOT be accepted via e-mail.
 Regarding the term paper/project... again, the cover or title page, statistical appendix, and bibliography do not count as official pages of text.
 The overall length of text and discussion should not exceed 25 pages in length.
 Note that you will be graded on content, quality, and effort!
 The paper should be presented in a format that is consistent with a paper submitted to a professional journal for peer review.

 If you plan to submit your project/paper in hardcopy form, the write-up must be page-numbered and the pages should be securely stapled or bound together.
 It is not the instructor's responsibility to bind or staple together the pages of your project/paper.
 Failure to properly staple or bind your pages together will result in the loss of 50 points.
 Note: Failure to turn in a final term project by the due date and time, as specified in this syllabus, will result in a grade of E for the course...and there are no exceptions.
-In short, no incompletes will be given out this term.
+In short, no incompletes will be given out this term for any reason.